sarahciston/codingcare/posts/cf-unraveling.md

 >"But the knot remembers everything, and has everything to forget."
 If we hold everything loosely, no knots, only loops, f we only loop, not knot, what do we remember

+>"Path-following is thus not so much intentional as attentional.
+It thrusts the follower into the presence of the real."
+>"The maze-walker, we could say, is a navigator; the labyrinthine pathfollower a wayfarer.
+6 In the carrying on of the wayfarer, every destination is by the way; his path runs always in between.
+The movements of the navigator, by contrast, are point-to-point, and every point has been arrived at, by calculation, even before setting oﬀ towards it."

 ===